Andre Agassi: Agassi vs. Sampras

 They had a contrasting playing style, with Sampras and Agassi being considered respectively the greatest server and the greatest serve returner of their eras.
 Sampras won 20 of the 34 matches he played against Agassi.

 The 1990 US Open was their first meeting in a Grand Slam tournament final.
 Agassi lost the final to Sampras in straight sets.
 Their next Grand Slam meeting was at the 1992 French Open, where they met in the quarterfinals.
 Agassi prevailed in straight sets.
 Their next Grand Slam meeting was at the quarterfinals of Wimbledon in 1993, where Agassi was the defending champion and Sampras was the newly minted No. 1.
 Sampras prevailed in five sets.

 Notable Sampras–Agassi matches of 1995 included the finals of the Australian Open, the Newsweek Champions Cup, the Lipton International Players Championships, the Canadian Open, and the US Open, with Sampras winning the Newsweek Champions Cup and the US Open.

 The next time Sampras and Agassi met in a Grand Slam final was at Wimbledon in 1999, where Sampras won in straight sets.
 They faced each other twice in the season-ending ATP Tour World Championships, with Sampras losing the round-robin match, but winning the final.

 They played each other only once in 2000.
 The top-ranked Agassi defeated No. 3 Sampras in the semifinals of the Australian Open in five sets.
-Sampras defeated Agassi in the 2001 US Open quarterfinals 6–7, 7–6, 7–6, 7–6.
-There were no breaks of serve during the entire match.
+In the 2001 season, Agassi won the Indian Wells Masters by defeating Sampras in the final.
+Later that year, Sampras defeated Agassi in the 2001 US Open quarterfinals 6–7, 7–6, 7–6, 7–6, where there were no breaks of serve during the entire match.

 The final of the 2002 US Open was their first meeting in a US Open final since 1995.
 Sampras defeated Agassi in four sets.
 This was the final ATP tour singles match of Sampras's career.

 In 2009, in Macau Agassi and Sampras met for the first time on court since the 2002 US Open final.
 Sampras won the exhibition in three sets.
 In August 2010, Sampras played an exhibition game with Agassi at the indoor arena Coliseo Cubierto El Campin in Bogotá, Colombia.